Part 1: CAD-Embedded CFD Solution

 SolidWorks Flow utilizes a finite volume solver which we’ve found to be rather inefficient.
 Finite volume (FV) based solution of the relevant mass and energy conservation equations has long been the industry standard.
 We’ll be contrasting FV with other solution methods, such as Finite Element (FEM) and Lattice Boltzmann (LB) methods when discussing software using those methods in later chapters.
 Distributing solver calculations across cores is allowed but is inefficient compared to the parallelization of some of the other software packages reviewed here, leading to less a than linear reduction in compute times with additional cores.
 In one example, SolidWorks simulations required 4 to 100 times longer than the comparable simulations performed in ANSYS Fluent while returning less accurate results for the quantities of interest (lift and drag).

 One particularly nice feature of Flow Simulation is the built-in multi-parameter optimization capability.
 This tool allows you to select 3D model geometry or simulation parameters as input variables, define the ranges of variable variation, and the target quantities of interest for optimization.
 The user can then utilize a Design of Experiments to create a response surface and gradient methods to home in on a local optimum.
 Check out an example of this capability used in maximizing the lift-to-drag ratio of a 2D airfoil.
+In the 2026 R1 release, these parametric studies now feature an interactive Bubble Chart visualization to better identify correlations between design variables.

 Post-Processing

 SolidWorks Flow post-processing, while not spectacular or quite up to the level of that provided by a few of the leading stand-alone CFD or post-processing software packages, does benefit from being embedded in Solidworks with its refined visual approach to presenting 3D information.
 The typical vector, contour, streamline and isosurface plots are available, as well as export of data in Excel format.
 CFD related outputs can be rendered right alongside native 3D solid models which makes producing high-quality graphics less painstaking than trying to piece together images in 3rd party tools such as Adobe Photoshop.
 An example is shown below.
+New for 2026 is the ability to report exact X, Y, Z coordinate locations for goal maximums and minimums directly within the post-processor.

 Licensing & Cost